artpolikarpov/jquery.formyeah.js/README.md

 jQuery plugin for keeping user input.
 Restores values ​​in fields when page reloads.
 Uses `localStorage`.

+*Disclaimer: I wrote this plugin quickly and then googled it: [Sisyphus.js](http://sisyphus-js.herokuapp.com/).
+Use the Sisyphus, it should be more reliable.
+Well, in theory.*

 ## Getting Started
 Download the [production version][min] or the [development version][max].